DjangoGirls/tutorial/en/django_models/README.md

 ```

 After creating an application, we also need to tell Django that it should use it.
 We do that in the file `mysite/settings.py` -- open it in your code editor.
-We need to find `INSTALLED_APPS` and add a line containing `'blog.apps.BlogConfig',` just above `]`.
+We need to find `INSTALLED_APPS` and add a line containing `'blog',` just above `]`.
 So the final product should look like this:

 {% filename %}mysite/settings.py{% endfilename %}
 ```python